ray-project/ray/doc/source/ray-air/getting-started.rst

   distributed Python APIs enable scaling of ML workloads without the burden of setting up or orchestrating separate distributed systems.

-AIR is for both ML practitioners and ML engineers.
+AIR is for both data scientists and ML engineers.
 Consider using AIR when you want to:
  * Scale a single workload.
  * Scale end-to-end ML applications.
  * Build a custom ML platform for your organization.